addiscent/php-server-mon-sys/README.md

 To request improved features, report bugs, or submit other software issues about _Php-Server-Mon-Sys_, please visit _Php-Server-Mon-Sys_ project's _Issues_ page on GitHub:

   - https://github.com/addiscent/php-server-mon-sys/issues

+## Contribute To This Project
+Please feel free to submit pull requests for improvements to this project.

+On this project, a software user is not only the _PHP Server Monitor_ dashboard user, it is also any Ops admin.
+Making the Ops admin's job easier is also one of the project's goals.
+Likewise, any developer on this project is another important user; making the developer's job easier and more productive is also one of the goals of this project.
+Those goals, among others, means this project is by nature a _DevOps_ project.

+When pondering improvements to the codebase which you wish to submit as pull requests, it may help to think of contributions from the following perspective.
+A dashboard user simply wants the service available, she does not care if, when, or how often any given piece of the running system is created, runs, or is terminated.
+As long as the service is available when needed, the running system's components may change at any time, for any valid necessary reason.
+But other users need to be considered as well, such as the Ops admin who needs to do maintenance of a live system, and developers who wish to contribute to the codebase in the future.

+Therefore, before submitting pull requests, please familiarize yourself with at least basic _DevOps_ strategies and goals, and especially learn the advantages (and pitfalls) of implementation "the Docker way".
+Among others, please learn and take advantage of the following principles and tactics.
+These help with long-term goals, and are already a part of this implementation, in one form or another.
+Areas where this project does not already comply with these goals are the areas which will be given priority for pull requests:

+  * Simplification, in any way, which also satisfies the criterion listed below
+  * Security: make worthwhile continuing attempts to reduce the attack surface of the system
+  * Rugged Design: Fault-tolerant behaviors
+  * Idempotence: declare a desired condition, not an action
+  * RESTful APIs/behavior: stateless
+  * Ephemeral compute instances: complimentary to RESTful
+  * Microservices Architecture: Object Oriented, Domain Driven Design

+Simplification also includes those improvements which make the architecture or codebase easier to understand and modify in the future, such as refactoring.

+Note that _Php-Server-Mon-Sys_ has been deployed for extended periods of time to several private-hardware servers running _Ubuntu 14.04_, and has also been deployed to _EC2_ instances on _Amazon Web Services_.
+That type of deployment portability is an important requirement of this project.

 ## Etc
 Licensed under Apache 2.0 License.